andreaskoher/Covid19Survey/README.md

-# HOPESurvey
+# Covid19Survey

 <!-- [![Build Status](https://github.com/andreaskoher/HOPESurvey.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/andreaskoher/HOPESurvey.jl/actions/workflows/CI.yml?query=branch%3Amain) -->
 <!-- [![Coverage](https://codecov.io/gh/andreaskoher/HOPESurvey.jl/branch/main/graph/badge.svg)](https://codecov.io/gh/andreaskoher/HOPESurvey.jl) -->

+This package implements the epidemiological model and data preprocessing steps of the publication **"Monitoring Public behaviour During a Pandemic Using Surveys: Proof-of-Concept Via Epidemic Modelling"** [1].
 The epidemiological model is a variant of the popular semi-mechanistic approach of Flaxman et al. [2] and Unwin et. al. [3] as well as the related [Epidemia package](https://imperialcollegelondon.github.io/epidemia/index.html).
 The code is entirely written in the [Julia language](https://julialang.org/) and we perform inference using the MCMC package [Turing.jl](https://turing.ml/).

 # prerequisites

 The implementation has been tested on *Julia 1.6*.
-Please, install the correct dependencies with the following steps:
+After starting Julia, please change to the project directory, enter the `pgk>` environment by pressing `]`, activate the project and instantiate to download the correct dependencies:

 ```
-julia> cd("path/to/project")
+julia> cd("path/to/Covid19Survey")
 pkg> activate .
 pkg> instantiate
 ```